JTCozart/gm-quick-launch/README.md

 # gm-quick-launch
-A taskbar icon for quickly launching google new adhock google meetings
+A taskbar icon for quickly launching google new adhock google meetings in windows.